-In Part I we discussed three factors leading to our reduced exposure to sunlight and UV-B rays.
-These three factors are:
+In Vitamin D Deficiency Part 1 we discussed three factors leading to our reduced exposure to sunlight and UV-B rays.
+These are:

 - the amount of sunlight exposure